shawnohare/hugo-morphism/README.md

 - `displayArchiveDates` bool: If true, post titles in the archive (post list pages) will display a date.

-- `indexPostLimit` integer (defaults to 50): Limits the number of posts that will be displayed (and paginated) on the index page.
+- `indexItemLimit` integer (defaults to 15): Limits the number of page items that will display on the homepage as recent activity.

-- `indexPaginatorPageSize` integer (defaults to 10): The number of posts each paginated page of the index contains.
-Set equal to `indexPostLimit` to force no pagination.

-- `listPaginatorPageSize` integer (defaults to a very large value): Set the number of pages to include in each page of content rendered with the `list` template, such as the post archive.
-For example, if the entire blog has 100 posts and the value of `listPaginatorPageSize` is set to 50, then there will be 2 pages in the post archive.

 - `subtitle` string: This is displayed under the main title.